'Extraordinary' Modric still pulling the strings as Real Madrid take decisive step towards La Liga title

 It was Karim Benzema and Marco Asensio who scored the goals, and Vinicius Junior who set them both up, but Modric pulled the strings and helped Madrid move 13 points ahead of their city rivals, and a remarkable 18 above Barcelona.

-The victory, clinically and professionally achieved, put them eight points clear of second-place Sevilla at the top of La Liga and they will take some catching now.
-Even though we’re not at the halfway stage of the season the title race looks all but over in Spain, barring a self-inflicted Madrid collapse.
+The victory, clinically and professionally achieved, put them eight points clear of second-placed Sevilla at the top of La Liga, and they will take some catching now.
+Even though we’re not at the halfway stage of the season, the title race looks all but over in Spain, barring a self-inflicted Madrid collapse.

-That doesn’t look like happening with Los Blancos having won 10 games on the trot and going from strength to strength.
+That does not look like happening, with Los Blancos having won 10 games on the trot as they go from strength to strength.
 They have already beaten the seven teams directly below them, including Barca in eighth.

 Modric has been supreme despite his age, while midfield team-mates Toni Kroos and Casemiro remain his perfect allies.
 Spare a thought for Fede Valverde and Eduardo Camavinga, two hugely promising midfielders but both unable to depose the incumbent trio, who have won it all but refuse to step aside.